ofiwg/libfabric/man/fi_poll.3.md

 : Indicates that the wait set should use file descriptor(s) as its wait mechanism.
 It may not always be possible for a wait set to be implemented using a single underlying file descriptor, but all wait objects will be file descriptors.
-File descriptor wait objects must be usable in select, poll, and epoll routines.
+File descriptor wait objects must be usable in the POSIX select(2), poll(2), and epoll(7) routines (if available).
 However, a provider may signal an FD wait object by marking it as readable, writable, or with an error.

 - *FI_WAIT_MUTEX_COND*